-Today we are going to do a Receipt Hog review.
+Today I’m going to do a full Receipt Hog review.

-As always with my reviews, I will be 100% unbias and transparent.
+As always with my reviews, I will be 100% unbias, transparent and include my overall experience.

 So without any further ado, let’s get into this Receipt Hog review.

 The first stop in this Receipt Hog review, is what exactly is it?